AGV Guide: Industrial Automated Tugger System

 Vision-based navigation is an approach where AGVs rely on advanced imaging systems to interpret and navigate the surrounding environment.
 AGVs use vision sensors, such as cameras or 3D imaging devices, to capture real-time visual data to analyze and identify markers, patterns, or landmarks for reference points.
 As a result, vision-based navigation excels in applications where the environment may change or where a more adaptable navigation approach is needed.

-AGVs use Lidar for navigation and obstacle avoidance.
+AGVs use lidar for navigation and obstacle avoidance.
 Lidar creates detailed 3D maps of the vehicle's surroundings, allowing it to navigate autonomously, ensuring precise localization and obstacle avoidance.
-For example, the Lidar in Cyngn’s AGVs can see up to 30 meters and do a full scan 10 times per second.
+For example, the lidar in Cyngn’s AGVs can see up to 30 meters and do a full scan 10 times per second.
 Each scan generates a rich 3D rendering, made up of 32,000 individual data points, giving our AGV system the information it needs to allow AGV fleets to make instant decisions about its surroundings.

 Geoguidance navigation relies on geographic information systems (GIS), GPS, and advanced positioning technology to guide AGVs.
 AGVs equipped with geoguidance systems use detailed maps of the given environment to compute their exact location and therefore how to best navigate throughout a facility.
 As a result, AGVs gain full awareness of their surroundings and can navigate safely throughout its environment.